35 Birds That Nest On The Ground: Fascinating Species!

 Savannah Sparrow

-Savannah sparrows are a type of bird that typically builds their nests on the ground.
+Savannah sparrows (Passerculus sandwichensis) are a type of bird that typically builds their nests on the ground.
 This is common among sparrows, but not all species build their nests this way.
 Savannah sparrows lay three to five eggs in their nest, and they usually only lay one brood per year.
 The female does most of the incubating for about 13 days before hatching her chicks from her eggs.

 Grasshopper Sparrow